We want our website to be accessible to as many users as possible

 - We have also added a specific tool called ReciteMe to enable particular disabled user groups to get a better experience on our website.

-ReciteMe is a Cloud based web accessibility solution which enables visitors to customise the website to their needs.
+ReciteMe is a cloud-based web accessibility solution which enables visitors to customise the website to their needs.
+You can launch ReciteMe on our website by clicking on the links that appear on the top blue banner within the header.
 The ReciteMe tool is easy to use and includes text to speech functionality, dyslexia software, an interactive dictionary, a translation tool to get the web content translated into Welsh and many other languages (100+).

 Follow this link to see ReciteMe’s user guide